anastasiia-lehenka/chat/README.md

 !!!
 HOW TO RUN THE APP!!!

-To run this app you need:

-to have Node.js installed.
+To run this app you need to have Node.js installed.

 If it's the first time you launch this app follow next steps: